 My fear of being ‘hit on’ homosexually was a drip-feed of torture.
 In the face of this I returned to the saying that I had adopted earlier as my mantra:

 “Sticks and stones may break my bones, but words alone can’t hurt me.”

 This helped to numb the pain, while giving me a childish sense of victory over my situation and over the boys who taunted me.
 If I avoided physical violence I could appear indifferent.
 I was able to never show they could get to me, that they couldn’t hurt me with their nicknames and sexualised comments.
 I must have held fury deep inside that I also withheld from my perpetrators and in the end I paid a big price for my determination to rise above their games.
 Through my reactions, or lack of them, I was becoming trapped by my own stubbornness and self-righteous pride so that eventually they wanted their revenge.
-I will come to that in the next chapter.
+I will come to that.

 If you, the reader are thinking at this point, “why the hell didn’t you tell your parents and ask to leave?
 After all you sound way too sensitive a child to be placed in a boarding school environment for ten years.”
 You would be right, But the fact is it never once occurred to me that I could get help to escape or change my situation.
 We children didn’t have a sense of our needs and rights in the way that most young people have today.